Rupert Soames: Career

 Upon graduation, he was offered a position at GEC by the managing director Arnold Weinstock.
 He remained at GEC for 15 years, working in the company's avionics and computing divisions, and became managing director of Avery Berkel, running the company's UK, India, Asia and Africa operations.

 After leaving GEC in 1997, Soames joined the software company Misys as chief executive of its Midas-Kapiti division.
 He was promoted to chief executive of the Banking and Securities Division in June 2000.

 Soames left Misys after a disagreement with Misys founder Kevin Lomax on the company's direction, and was appointed chief executive of power hire group Aggreko in June 2003, replacing Philip Harrower, who died when his car collided with a train in the United States.
 Soames left Aggreko in 2014.

 Soames was appointed Officer of the Order of the British Empire (OBE) in the 2010 New Year Honours.

-In November 2010, he gave a speech at Holyrood in which he warned, "In the UK, we are already close to the rocks, because, over the next 8 years a third of our coal-fired capacity, two-thirds of our oil-fired capacity, and nearly three-quarters of our nuclear capacity will be closed down either through age or the impact of the European Large Combustion Plant Directive.
+In November 2010, he gave a speech at the Scottish Parliament in which he warned, "In the UK, we are already close to the rocks, because, over the next 8 years a third of our coal-fired capacity, two-thirds of our oil-fired capacity, and nearly three-quarters of our nuclear capacity will be closed down either through age or the impact of the European Large Combustion Plant Directive.
 Absent a massive and immediate programme of building new power stations, with concrete being poured in the next two years, we will be in serious danger of the lights going out."

-He is the CEO of Serco.
+In December 2023, it was announced that Soames had been appointed as the new President of the Confederation of British Industry (CBI), taking up the position in early 2024.

 Personal life

 He married Camilla Dunne, daughter of Sir Thomas Dunne, KG, KCVO in 1988.
 They have three children: Arthur, Daisy, and Jack.
 Daisy Soames is a god-daughter of Diana, Princess of Wales, and works as a horse safari guide in Kenya.
 Jack Soames has served as a Page of Honour.
+His brother is former MP Nicholas Soames, Baron Soames of Fletching.